vvvv/vvvv.org/content/blog/2025/vvvv gamma Releases/7.0/index.md

 So the above was all new stuff.
 Now here is are some highlights of changes to existing libraries for this release:

 ### VL.Stride
+*mp4*

 Adds Location aka Gizmo for manipulating entities and controlling values, to be used in Edit Mode (F4).

-*mp4*
+EditMode comes with Undo for those Gizmo changes and nice Size management of Gizmos.
+Those are always rendered on top and can get resized via Shift-Scroll

 With much gratitude we've acceppted the following pull requests: